RLFTSim: Realistic and Controllable Multi-Agent Traffic Simulation via Reinforcement Learning Fine-Tuning

 Ehsan Ahmadi1,2, Hunter Schofield2,3, Behzad Khamidehi2, Fazel Arasteh2,

-Jinjun Shan3, Lili Mou1,4, Kasra Rezaee2, Dongfeng Bai2
+Jinjun Shan3, Lili Mou1,4, Dongfeng Bai2, Kasra Rezaee2

-1University of Alberta, 2Huawei Technologies Canada, 3York University
+1University of Alberta, 2Huawei Technologies Canada

-4Canada CIFAR AI Chair, Amii
+3York University, 4Canada CIFAR AI Chair, Amii

-Accepted at CVPR 2026
+CVPR 2026 Highlight

 Abstract